The Geology of Pikes Peak

-Though the rocks and stones on Pikes Peak may be well over 2.3 billion years old, the formation of the modern Rocky Mountains started relatively recently—a mere 300 million years ago.
+Though the rocks and stones on Pikes Peak may be over a billion years old, the formation of the modern Rocky Mountains started relatively recently—a mere 300 million years ago.
 However, the formation of Pikes Peak actually predates the formation of Rocky Mountains.

 The first stage was the creation of what geologists call the Ancestral Rockies.
 This is when the earth’s crust went through some rather intensive sea floor spreading at the mid-Atlantic Ridge.
 Unable to absorb the crust as fast as it was being created, the stresses on the North American plate were too high and the crust faulted along what is now the same area as the Rocky Mountains.
 It was at this time that the huge mass of Pikes Peak first surfaced.

 Afterwards, the Ancestral Rockies and Pikes Peak experienced a period of great erosion which virtually leveled the mountains.
 The debris from this erosion survives in some of the red sedimentary rocks of the area, including Garden of the Gods, one of the areas leading tourist attractions and geologic oddities.
 After a period of time when the seawater and additional sedimentary rock covered the area, another up-thrust of the earth’s crust formed the present range of the Rocky Mountains and along with it, pushed up the sunken batholith of Pikes Peak.
 This massive mountain, made entirely of pink granite, has since stood witness to all around.